jaspector

 Monday - Friday, 7:00 AM - 3:30 PM

-Typical inspection sequence: Rough-in, Final
+Typical sequence: Rough-in, Final

 New construction, structural alterations, significant electrical/plumbing work.

+Building permit fees in Maryville, IL are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Valuation-based base fee.
 Fees are calculated as: Valuation-based plus specific trade fees.

-1. Register on the Maryville Permit Portal.
+To apply for a building permit in Maryville, IL, follow these steps: 1.
+Register on the Maryville Permit Portal.
 2. Submit Building Permit Application with plans and a copy of the recorded deed.
 3. For commercial, plans must be signed/sealed by an IL-licensed architect.
 4. Department reviews for zoning and code compliance.
 5. Pay fees and receive Certificate of Occupancy upon final inspection.

-Inspections can be scheduled via: (618) 345-7028 ext.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Maryville, IL via: (618) 345-7028 ext.
 2324, inspections@maryville-il.us.
 24-hour notice required for all inspections.